-Revolving Credit Facilities
+Revolving Credit Facility

-On April 21, 2008, the Company replaced its existing \$500 million unsecured revolving credit facility with an aggregate of \$3 billion of unsecured credit facilities and borrowed \$2 billion to finance the cash portion of the Grant Prideco acquisition.
-These facilities consisted of a \$2 billion, five-year revolving credit facility and a \$1 billion, 364-day revolving credit facility which was terminated early in February 2009.
-At December 31, 2010, there were no borrowings against the remaining credit facility, and there were \$477 million in outstanding letters of credit issued under this facility, resulting in \$1,523 million of funds available under this revolving credit facility.
+The Company has a \$2 billion, five-year revolving credit facility which expires April 30, 2013.
+At December 31, 2011 there were no borrowings against the credit facility, and there were \$862 million in outstanding letters of credit issued under the credit facility, resulting in \$1,138 million of funds available under this revolving credit facility.
 Interest under this multicurrency facility is based upon LIBOR, NIBOR or EURIBOR plus 0.26% subject to a ratings-based grid, or the prime rate.
+The credit facility contains a financial covenant regarding maximum debt to capitalization and the Company was in compliance at December 31, 2011.

-The Company also had \$1,366 million of additional outstanding letters of credit at December 31, 2010, primarily in Norway, that are essentially under various bilateral committed letter of credit facilities.
+The Company also had \$1,863 million of additional outstanding letters of credit at December 31, 2011, primarily in Norway, that are under various bilateral committed letter of credit facilities.
 Other letters of credit are issued as bid bonds and performance bonds.
-The Senior Notes contain reporting covenants and the credit facility contains a financial covenant regarding maximum debt to capitalization.
-The Company was in compliance with all covenants at December 31, 2010.